DMPRoadmap/roadmap/README.md

 ## DMP Roadmap

 DMP Roadmap is a Data Management Planning tool.
-It allows users to create data management plans for the projects using funder specific templates and institutional guidance.
-Once a plan has been completed it can be downloaded and inserted into your grant proposals.
+It allows users to create data management plans using funder-specific templates and institutional guidance.
+Once a user completes a plan he/she can download and insert it into a grant proposal.

-Management and development of the DMP Roadmap is jointly provided by the Digital Curation Centre (DCC), http://www.dcc.ac.uk/, and the University of California Curation Center (UC3), http://www.cdlib.org/services/uc3/
+Management and development of DMP Roadmap is jointly provided by the Digital Curation Centre (DCC), http://www.dcc.ac.uk/, and the University of California Curation Center (UC3), http://www.cdlib.org/services/uc3/

 The tool has four main functions
 1. To help create and maintain different versions of Data Management Plans;